Kudrat: Plot

-Chandramukhi (Hema Malini), accompanied by her parents, visits the hill resort of Shimla for the first time in her life.
+Chandramukhi, accompanied by her parents, visits the hill resort of Shimla for the first time in her life.
 She senses some familiarity with the place and gets strange feelings, for which she does not know the reason.
-Chandramukhi and her family meet Dr. Naresh Gupta (Vinod Khanna).
+Chandramukhi and her family meet Dr. Naresh Gupta.
 Naresh is attracted towards Chandramukhi and their families talk about getting them married to each other.
-Mohan Kapur (Rajesh Khanna), an upcoming lawyer, comes to Shimla to meet his patron and godfather, Janak Singh (Raaj Kumar).
+Mohan Kapur, an upcoming lawyer, comes to Shimla to meet his patron and godfather, Janak Singh.
 Mohan owes his education and career to Janak Singh's generosity.
 Janak Singh wants his daughter Karuna, also a lawyer, to marry Mohan.
 Mohan agrees out of gratitude to his patron and gets engaged to Karuna.

 Once, Chandramukhi dashes into Mohan and feels some strange connection with him.
 Mohan also meets an elderly singer named Saraswati Devi.
 She is shocked to see him, but does not say anything.
 Whenever Chandramukhi meets Mohan, she acts strangely.
 She has nightmares of a man named Madhav, who is Mohan's doppelganger, plummeting to death from a cliff.
 Naresh senses that something is amiss and coerces Mohan to help him find the truth.
 On an excursion, Chandramukhi remembers everything: She was Paro in previous life and Madhav was her lover.
 A zamindar's son raped her and accidentally murdered her.